mr-xhunt/mrxhunt/README.md

 <h4>🏍 <b>SECURITY Is a MYTH!</b></h4>

 - ✌️ | Hacker |
 - 🌱 I’m currently learning deep into HaCkInG
+- 🌱 CTF Player
 - 👯 I’m looking to collaborate in Bug-Bounty
 - 💬 Ask me about Hacking
 - 📕 Loves Reading Books